Skip to Content Skip to Navigation

 Technical Writing

-(Offered fall and spring).
+(Offered spring).
 Prerequisite: ENC 1101 with a minimum grade of "C." Applies written and oral English skills to technical communication assignments, such as definitions, object or mechanism descriptions, process descriptions, instructions, analyses, proposals, memoranda, feasibility, laboratory, and technology research reports and resumes.
 Emphasizes clarity, objectivity, simplicity, and readability by multiple audiences.
-This course in a Gordon Rule writing course in which students will produce extensive college-level writing and which requires completion with a minimum grade of "C."
+This is a course for which students will produce extensive college-level writing and which requires completion with a minimum grade of "C."

 Credit hours: 3Lecture hours: 3